-- Place the pan of curds in the canning kettle so that the water level surrounding the pan reaches the level of the curds inside.
+- Place the pan of curds in the larger pot or sink so that the water level surrounding the pan reaches the level of the curds inside.

 - Line a colander with a double thickness of cheesecloth and set it over a container to catch the whey.
 (Save the whey for other uses, if desired.)
 Carefully pour the curds into the colander and let drain for 5 minutes.